eworx-org/labourR/cran-comments.md

+## Resubmission

+This is a resubmission to resolve `Error: Vignette re-building failed`.
+In this version I have:

+* Added rmarkdown package in the Suggests section of Description.

 ## Test environments

 * Ubuntu 18.04.4 LTS (local), R 3.4.4
 * Ubuntu 16.04.6 LTS (on travis-ci), R 3.6.1, 3.6.3, 4.0.0, R-devel
 * macOS High Sierra 10.13.6 (on travis-ci), R 3.6.1, 3.6.3, 4.0.2